zhousarah/azure-compute-docs/articles/service-fabric/service-fabric-cluster-creation-via-portal.md

 ### 3. Security
 ![Screenshot of security configurations on Azure portal.][BasicSecurityConfigs]

 To make setting up a secure test cluster easy for you, we provide the **Basic** option.
-If you already have a certificate and have uploaded it to your [key vault](/azure/key-vault/) (and enabled the key vault for deployment), then use the **Custom** option
+If you already have a certificate and have uploaded it to your [key vault](/azure/key-vault/) (and enabled the key vault for deployment), then use the **Custom** option.

 #### Basic Option
 Follow the screens to add or reuse an existing key vault and add a certificate.
 The addition of the certificate is a synchronous process and so you'll have to wait for the certificate to be created.